 Top Tech Spender Spotlight

-Honey is the Tech Brand Spender Spotlight for 2020.
-With the highest overall investment in YouTube influencer marketing, Honey spent $63M on 234 videos.
-With 17% of the Tech industry total spend, Honey also achieved over 30% of the total sponsored views.
+Once again, Honey is the Tech Brand Spender Spotlight for 2021.
+Additionally, the brand had the highest overall investment in YouTube influencer marketing during the year.
+Honey spent $28M on 223 videos.
+With 14% of the total Tech industry spend, Honey also achieved 14% of the total sponsored views.

 Top Influencers: Tech Industry

 In 2021, the Tech industry activated some of the largest creator accounts for its campaigns.
 These top five influencer YouTube channels have a combined reach of more than 235M.
 The total spending on these five creators, alone, was $47.2M.

 Gaming is the second highest industry spender of 2021.
 Similar to Tech, this is the same spot the Gaming Industry held in 2020.
 Surpassing 6 billion in reach, the Gaming industry gained some pretty impressive results.

 With an IMV of $86.5M, the Gaming industry accounted for 14% of the total IMV of YouTube Influencer Marketing.
 Additionally, Gaming as an industry is solely responsible for around 13% of the total reach of sponsored videos in 2021.

 These top 5 Gaming brands have consistently been high spenders on YouTube Influencer marketing throughout the year.
 Together, Bisect Hosting, Epic Games, Raid Shadow Legends, Xidax, and AFK Arena deployed $21.2M on sponsored YouTube videos.

 In the top spender spot, Bisect Hosting is responsible for 28% of that investment.
 The brand clocks in at a grand total of over 47M views and an IMV of $6.4M.